 Art Education (PK-12), B.S.

-Requirements of Major: For students to enroll and remain in the art education program, they must maintain a minimum cumulative GPA of 2.5 and a minimum GPA of 3.0 in their major, which includes all Art Education, Fine Art, and Design coursework.
+For students to enroll and remain in the art education program, they must have a minimum GPA of 3.0 in their major, which includes all Art Education, Fine Art, and Design coursework.
 A portfolio review is required for admission to the department.
 Students are expected to assume the costs of materials they use in art education courses, and there may be an additional instructional charge for materials used in classes.
 Students are expected to work a minimum of two additional hours each week outside of class for each credit granted for that class.
 Students are responsible for any additional certification requirements established by the New York State Education Department, Teacher Certification Division, including the NYS Teacher Certification Examinations and mandated seminars.

 Student Teaching: Eligibility for student teaching is determined by the Art Education Department; placement is arranged by the art education coordinator of student teaching.
 Student teaching experiences are provided in cooperating elementary, middle, and secondary schools.
 In some cases, students may be required to reside in the community where their student teaching assignments take place; transportation to/from the student teaching assignment is the student’s responsibility.
 Students enrolled in the student teaching semester devote full time to their practicum assignment.